 SciDAVis (Scientific Data Analysis and Visualization) is an open-source (free) program for plotting and analyzing data.
 It has much of the functionality of commercial programs such as KaleidaGraph, if a somewhat more rudimentary interface.
 Although the development of this project seems to be rather slow, the current version is quite functional.

 The version that I recommend, 1.25, is available as pre-compiled binaries for both MacOS and Windows, which can be downloaded from

 I have written a short SciDavis tutorial, which is largely based on a chapter from a lab manual for another course that I teach.
 Although the tutorial is focused on a particular data set, it should be helpful in a more general setting.

 This is an open source program for analyzing molecular structures, including proteins and nucleic acids, with versions for Windows, the Macintosh and Linux.
 The compiled versions are commercial products, but educational versions are available to students and instructors at no cost.
-This requires registration to access the files:

 The PyMOL wiki is an excellent source of documentation for the program.

 The Protein Data Bank (PDB).This site provides access to atomic coordinates representing the three dimensional structures of thousands of proteins and nucleic acids, which can then be viewed in programs such as PyMOL.
 When new structures are published, the authors are expected to deposit the atomic coordinates in this database so that anyone can examine the structures.